XhovaniM8/eXSimulator/ROADMAP.md

 Phased development plan with realistic goals for learning.

-## Philosophy

-**Correctness first, performance second.** Get it working, then make it fast.
-Premature optimization is the root of all evil.

 ## Phase 1: Foundation (Weeks 1-2)
 **Goal: Basic matching that compiles and runs**